day8/re-frame/README.md

     #(dispatch [:yes-button-clicked])
 ```

-With **re-frame**, we try to keep the DOM as passive as possible.
+With re-frame, we try to keep the DOM as passive as possible.
 It is simply a rendering of `app-db`.
 So that "on-click" is a simple as we can make it.

 There is a single  `dispatch` function in the entire framework, and it takes only one parameter, the event vector.